How to Prevent Relapse (6 Helpful Habits)

 You are an overcomer.
 You have achieved great things and conquered obstacles you thought were the size of Mount Everest.
-In other words – you have worked hard to get where you are at and the last thing you want to do is risk your recovery and find yourself struggling with a relapse.
-But when life gets tough or you feel like you are fighting a losing battle, you may find yourself looking for help.
-Sure, you have learned coping skills in treatment, but when the moment becomes your reality, it can be a bit scary.
+In other words – you have worked hard to get where you are, and the last thing you want to do is risk your recovery and find yourself struggling with a relapse.
+But when life gets tough, or you feel like you are fighting a losing battle, you may find yourself looking for help.
+You have learned coping skills in treatment, but it can be scary when the moment becomes your reality.

 One of the best things you can do for yourself is to learn and practice natural, positive ways to help you focus during times of struggle.
 Find a holistic approach that works for you and use it daily.
-Use it so often that it becomes so second-nature to you that you will never find yourself with your hands in the air in defeat.
+Use it so often that it becomes so second nature to you that you will never find yourself in defeat with your hands in the air.
 You have come much too far for that, friend.

 Here’s how to prevent relapse through six healthy habits.

 Meditation brings about focus and a sense of intense calm.
 Whether you realize it or not, your mind is constantly being stimulated.
-It is full of emotions, reactions, and other various responses to stimuli.
-You may be thinking about what you did yesterday, what your co-worker just said, all the things you must do before the day is over, how you are going to pay your bills, etc. Sometimes, without realizing, you can lose your grounding and be overcome with stress, anxiety, and exhaustion which may all lead to bad choices.
+It is full of emotions, reactions, and various stimuli responses.
+You may be thinking about what you did yesterday, what your co-worker just said, all the things you must do before the day is over, how you will pay your bills, etc. Sometimes, without realizing it, you can lose your grounding and be overcome with stress, anxiety, and exhaustion which may all lead to bad choices.

 Meditation can change all of this.

 So, how exactly does one meditate?
 There is no right or wrong way.
 Most people have a vision of a person sitting, legs crossed, on the floor with their back straight and making some om noise.
 That is not exactly how it has to be.
 The key is to clear your mind and fill your body with peace.
 Here is a general idea to get you started: